ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Implementations MUST NOT support function extensions that are not registered.

-Note: an implementation may behave by default in a "strict" mode that conforms to this specification and offer some way of behaving in a "non-strict" mode that supports unregistered function extensions.
-This ensures that the default behaviour of the implementation does not mislead users into thinking that uregistered function extensions can be used interoperably.

 To define which function expressions are well typed, a type system is first introduced.